• Skip to primary navigation

 • Emotional release, which may lead to crying (this is generally a positive side effect)

-To be qualified to practice acupuncture, each candidate must attend a 3-4 year program accredited by the Accreditation Commission for Acupuncture or Oriental Medicine (ACAOM).
-They must also (in most states) obtain a licensed certification from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+To be qualified to practice acupuncture, each candidate must attend a 3 to 4-year program accredited by the Accreditation Commission for Acupuncture or Oriental Medicine (ACAOM).

 Lifelong Financial Assistance for Your Child's Birth InjuryCerebral Palsy